weaveworks/wkp-docs/docs/mccp/usage-guide.md

 1. Create a namespace
 2. Choose a database
 3. Create a secret for docker repository
+4. Create a secret for creating pull requests on your git provider
-4. Determine the public IP address of the worker nodes
+5. Determine the public IP address of the worker nodes
-5. Install the MCCP helm chart
+6. Install the MCCP helm chart
-6. Check that MCCP has been installed (optional)
+7. Check that MCCP has been installed (optional)

 ### 1. Creating a namespace